-Guidehouse is committed to setting science-based emissions reduction targets through the Science Based Targets Initiative (SBTi).
 Through its commitment to SBTi, Guidehouse joins other leading companies that agree to set emissions reduction targets in line with climate science.
-We were instrumental in developing the Sectoral Decarbonization Approach (SDA) for SBTi and serve as a member of the Technical Advisory Group led by the Science Based Target initiative.
+We were instrumental in developing the Sectoral Decarbonization Approach (SDA) for the Science Based Targets initiative and serve as a member of the Technical Advisory Group led by the Science Based Target initiative.
 Guidehouse has also joined the World Business Council for Sustainable Development and has committed to purchasing 100% renewable energy for its offices around the world.
-Most recently, Guidehouse received a “B-” on the CDP Report and have plans to continue to improve our rating.

 We are actively working with our clients, governments, and other entities in promoting solutions towards long-term environmental sustainability.
 Our energy consultants collaborate with utilities and energy companies, investors and large corporations, and governments and NGOs to help them thrive in the rapidly changing energy environment and on the journey to a decarbonized society.